Sensory Language: Writing a Five Senses Poem

 Introduction (5 minutes)

 - Gather students together for the start of lesson.

-- Review the five senses with your students, explain how you can describe each one.
-Ask students to describe the school playground using the five senses, write their words and phrases on the board under the heading for each of the five senses (touch, smell, sight, sound, taste).
+- Review the five senses with your students and can describe each one.
+Ask students to describe the school playground using the five senses.
+Write their words and phrases on the board under the heading for each of the five senses (touch, smell, sight, sound, taste).

-- Tell students that today you are going to be thinking about sensory language.
-This is when we use words to describe things or feelings in a way that reminds us of our different senses.
+- Tell students that today they are going to be thinking about sensory language.
+This is when they use words to describe things or feelings in a way that reminds us of our different senses.

 Explicit Instruction/Teacher Modeling (15 minutes)

 - Read aloud An Island Grows by Lola M. Shaefer.

 - As you are reading, pause and note descriptive, sensory words that are being used.

 - Explain how some words are also pronounced to sound like the sound they make like: pop, fizz, clink, etc. This is called something special: Onomatopoeia.

 - Ask students to think of other words that are also the sound they make.
 Write them on the board.